preejackie/GSoC-2019-LLVM/index.md

 bufferapp  - 2.000s | 1.324s

 We conclude that by solidifying our infrastructure we can still squeeze maximum performance from the machine.

+### Current Status

+You can check out the llvm and you can use the work!
+The committed code is self-contained, we have also added an example custom JIT Stack with Speculation scheme we hope it will serve as an example for people to update and configure their JIT stacks.
+You can find the example in main llvm trunk - [SpeculativeJIT](https://reviews.llvm.org/source/llvm-github/browse/master/llvm/examples/SpeculativeJIT/)

 ### What's Next?